Back to Blog

 What I Learned

-This job completely changed how I work.
+This job changed how I work.
 The manual process of copying names one by one and aligning files in the slicer taught me that I needed proper tooling.
 The Python script I built afterwards means I can now handle an order like this in a fraction of the time, and the quality is more consistent because there's less room for human error.

 Want Something Similar?